Slot Volatility and a Guide to High Variance Slots vs Low Variance Slots

 In reality both terms mean the same thing and professional players will use them interchangeably.
 It is worth noting though that there is an element of difference between the two and that is important when you are making a distinction.

 Variance – Most players evaluate this as the RTP of the game, but it tends to be when there is a change to the usual routine of the game, i.e., it’s patterns.
 You can create problems for yourself by focusing on the RTP, in that you can miss the variations and arrangements within the games spins.
-This is why players will only focus on any varying configurations within a short period of playing.
+This is why players will only focus on any varying configurations within a short period of playing, rather than the long term.

 Volatility – This also revolves around establishing any changes and patterns in the game, with the exception that it tends to be related on how you finance your bets.
 So, you would adjust the bankroll of your wagering based on any patterns you have found as you spin the reels.